Ecodev/gims/docs/content/data_input.rst

     :width: 100%
     :alt: Administration section

-If you have access to an existing survey, it will be listed.
-To edit it, click on the pencil icon.
+Surveys you can access are listed.
+If there are many, you can find a specific survey by using the search field [1].
+To edit it, click on the pencil icon [2].

-To create a new survey, click on the corresponding button.
+To create a new survey, click on the corresponding button [3].

 .. image:: img/surveys.png
     :width: 100%